Carmine-Free Makeup & Cosmetics

 Still, you may not know if carmine is in your product.
 Companies may simply use “natural colors” to label red dye ingredients in their products.

 In the United States, the Food and Drug Administration (FDA) does not strictly regulate ingredients in cosmetic and personal care products.
 As long as an ingredient isn’t synthetic, a company can place “natural colors” on the label.
+That’s why it’s important to be aware of what toxic chemicals are in your makeup.

 What are safe alternatives to carmine?